opcaic/docs/intro/installation-instructions.rst

  - *Application server* hosting main applicaton logic
  - *Worker service* for tournament execution

-In this text, we will refer to these components simply as webapp, server and worker.
+In this text, we will refer to these components simply as web-app, server and worker.
 All the above components can be installed on a single machine.
 However, we recommend installing server and worker components on separate machines, potentially installing worker on multiple machines if more throughput is desired.